Release Checklist Prompts: 13 Templates for Safe Production Deploys

 4. Canary deploy plan

-Design a canary plan for `{serviceName}`: (1) Route 5% traffic to new version, (2) Compare p50 / p99 / error rate against baseline for 30 minutes, (3) If metrics within +10%, promote; else auto-rollback.
-Specify exact thresholds and the dashboard URL placeholder.
+Design a canary plan for `[serviceName]`: (1) Route 5% traffic to new version, (2) Compare p50 / p99 / error rate against baseline for 30 minutes, (3) If error rate stays under 1% and p99 within +10%, promote; else auto-rollback.
+Specify exact thresholds and a [dashboardURL] placeholder.
+Rollback must be a version flip, not a redeploy.

 5. Mobile / app-store release pre-flight